Published: February 15th 2011August 6th 2010

 and to think most bands only get their own plane after they've made it!

-I’d once sucked... skating, horse-riding, chatting-up girls...
+other childhood pursuits at which I’d once sucked... skating, horse-riding, chatting-up girls...
 I’d probably be right up there near Olympic standard in the egg-and-spoon race these days.

 I felt probably this was a long enough break for now, though, and the next five weeks were spent frantically hammering away trying to recapture my mojo.
 Fortunately for our respective neighbours, Brian just happened to have an aircraft hangar up his sleeve set aside for the purpose, which I have to say felt properly Rock’n’Roll, like suddenly being signed up for U2.
 Then, of course, I spent a very long week fretting in Darwin (for which see my last blog), before the big night itself.